 |

-There are two (2) FoodCycler models available: FC30 and Maestro / Eco 5 as described below.
+There are now three (3) FoodCycler models available: FC-30, Eco 3 and Eco 5 as described below.

 FoodCycler FC-30Slightly more compact, the original FoodCycler FC-30 boasts a 2.5L bucket capacity and is the perfect household helper to turn your food waste into a nutrient-rich soil amendment in just hours.
 The FoodCycler FC-30 takes approximately 4 to 8 hours and uses 0.8 kWh of electricity.